RUMC Connections Podcast

 Through RUMC Connections, you will meet the fantastic doctors, nurses, medical professionals and partners that make our hospital thrive.
 RUMC Connections will also provide you with useful information about maintaining your own health and provide answers to some of your own medical questions.

-NEW!
 Episode 16: Nephrology

 In this episode, Meredith, Alex, and Dan are joined by Dr. Sayed Mahdi Ayat to discuss all things Nephrology.
 Kidney issues are on the rise around the world, with millions of people each year undergoing treatments for kidney injury or chronic kidney disease.
 About 1 in 2 people with very low kidney function don’t know they have kidney disease and approximately 1 in 3 adults with diabetes and 1 in 5 adults with high blood pressure may have kidney disease.